The Happy Herbivore lifestyle

 What’s the biggest misunderstanding about the herbivore lifestyle?

-Lindsay then provided an expanded answer on my previous questions about negative effects of being a herbivore by explaining that many people are always curious as to how they will get their protein if their diet is plant-based.
+Lindsay then provided an expanded answer to my previous questions about the negative effects of being a herbivore by explaining that many people are always curious as to how they will get their protein if their diet is plant-based.
 Will they get it from protein shakes and bars?